Iconic Skyline. Financial Hub. Shoppers Delight. Culinary Paradise.

 - You can either trek on the McLehose Trail or take a speedboat tour of the Sai Kung Park

 - Return via a speedboat from Sai Wan Beach or trek to Sai Wan Pavilion, where the last bus leaves around 4:45 pm or you can call in for a cab

 After a day full of adventure, it was time to enjoy the cultural side of the city – Hong Kong Mid-Autumn Festival.
 We reached the front of Hong Kong Space Museum at Tshim Sha Sui to see the Thematic Lantern Exhibition, which was on its last day.
 The theme of the exhibition was, “Fly Me to the Moon”.

 DAY 3 – ISLAND HOPPING TO RELISH THE SENSORY FEAST

-Visit to the Cheung Chau Island wrapped our island hopping tour.
+Visiting the Cheung Chau Island wrapped our island hopping tour.
 It was bustling with tourists.
 Seemed like the entire Hong Kong has landed on the small islet.
 Most were weekend hoppers enjoying surfing or swimming.
 Walking around the island, we finally settled for Cheung Chau Windsurfing Centre & Outdoor Café, a great place to eat with an enchanting ocean view.
-Taking a slightly long route we arrived at the famous Pak Tai Temple.
+Taking a slightly longer route we arrived at the famous Pak Tai Temple.

 HOW TO GET TO THERE